 By handling your spending this way, you can build your credit score without relying on credit card debt to fund all of your wants.
 Your debit card gives you the convenience and security of not having to carry cash everywhere.

 Chances are you’ve had to borrow some money to pay for at least a portion of your education.
 If you’ve taken out a variety of different loans, it can be difficult to keep track of what you really owe.

 - Check out the National Student Loan Data System (NSLDS) to determine the debt that you’ve incurred from the government

 - Visit AnnualCreditReport.com for a free, accurate credit report and a list of any private loans you’ve borrowed

 When you’re considering taking out a loan, it’s helpful to research repayment options to find the loan that is right for you.
-If you find that your payments are too high, you may want to consider refinancing all of your loans into just one loan with a potentially lower interest rate.
-Refinancing means that you’ll pay less each month on your student loans – if this sounds like a fit for you, U-fi can help you start the refinancing process.
+If you find your payments are too high, you may consider refinancing all your loans into one loan with a potentially lower interest rate.
+Refinancing means you’ll pay less each month on your student loans – if this sounds like a fit for you, U-fi can help you start the refinancing process.

-Setting yourself up for financial success doesn’t mean you need to sacrifice experiences like going to the movies or eating out with friends.
+Setting up your financial goals doesn’t mean sacrificing experiences like going to the movies or eating out with friends.
 By budgeting and defining your wants and needs, you make smart choices that count.